 - Baseline labs: AST, CBC with platelet count, and serum creatinine.
 Serum uric acid does not add sensitivity or specificity for the diagnosis of preeclampsia and therefore should not be routinely ordered.

 - 24 hr urine collection for protein.
 Once an initial 24 hr urine collection demonstrates that there is significant proteinuria (>300 mg), there is little value to repeat 24 hour measurements.
+Previously, 5g of protein in a 24h urine collection was considered a severe feature.
+However, this is no longer considered a severe feature.
 Therefore, repeat 24 hr collections should not be routinely obtained as the results in isolation would not be an indication for delivery.

 - For preeclampsia without severe features, repeat lab tests weekly if stable values without progression; sooner if disease progression is questionable or if more significant disease is suspected.